o-RDS/o-rds-website/src/content/docs/admin-dashboard/The Survey Builder/survey-update.md

 ### The Dispatch Function

 In any component that modifies a survey's configuration you will find a function dedicated to that change.
 Within that function will be a dispatch function.
 This dispatch function takes any changes that you give it and passes it to the reducer function.
-When creating functions that utilize this function we reccommend that you make the changes to a local copy of the survey configuration, then use that in the dispatch.
+When creating functions that utilize this function we recommend that you make the changes to a local copy of the survey configuration, then use that in the dispatch.

 There is only one required value in the object that you pass using the dispatch function: `type`. `Type` is required for the reducer to know what action should be completed.
 Without it you will get errors.
 Otherwise you can name any other fields you would like to dispatch.